Day & Night in Lamai - Koh Samui Guides

 Clandestino

 The quietest of the three after-dark options.
 Clandestino is an intimate hillside dining room above Chaweng Noi, with a small capacity that books out by reservation and a kitchen that fuses Thai flavours with European technique.
 Repeat orders include a Tom Yum risotto, a grilled lobster, and a spicy tuna tartare.
-The wine list runs to a serious pairing programme by glass and bottle.
-The room is dimly lit and built for conversation rather than DJ programming, which makes it the natural last stop on a Lamai evening: a slow, hidden dinner after the crowds have peaked elsewhere.
+The wine list extends to a serious pairing programme by glass and bottle.
+Dimly lit, built for conversation rather than DJ programming, and the natural last stop on a Lamai evening: a slow, hidden dinner after the crowds have peaked elsewhere.
 Cash only.

 • Chaweng Noi hillside